The President's Challenge

 (Note: For information on the challenge, please visit the President's and Chancellor's Challenge.)

 A grant program, developed in partnership with Johnson Controls, and American Family Insurance that provides funding for innovative, interdisciplinary, collaborative work that addresses critical issues and opportunities facing the City of Milwaukee.
 This round of the President’s Challenge will focus on the urgent issue of elevating and advancing racial justice and equity across the various communities that comprise our city.
-Watch a recording of the President's Challenge Information Session.

 2022 President's Challenge Winners